0xsequence/go-cloudsecrets/README.md

 # go-cloudsecrets

-Go package to hydrate runtime secrets from Cloud providers
+Go package for hydrating config secrets from Cloud secret managers
 - [x] `"gcp"`, GCP Secret Manager
 - [ ] `"aws"`, AWS Secrets Manager
+- [ ] `""`, empty provider, which errors out on `$SECRET:` value

 ```go
 cloudsecrets.Hydrate(ctx, "gcp", &Config{})
 ```

-`Hydrate()` recursively walks a given config (struct pointer) and hydrates all string values matching `"$SECRET:"` prefix using a given Cloud secrets provider.
+`Hydrate()` recursively walks given config (a `struct` pointer) and replaces all string fields having `"$SECRET:"` prefix with a value fetched from a given Cloud secret provider.

-The secret values to be replaced must have a format of `"$SECRET:{name|path}"`.
+The value to be replaced must have a format of `"$SECRET:{name|path}"`.

+Secrets are de-duplicated and fetched only once.

+The `Hydrate()` function tries to replace as many fields as possible before returning error.

 ## Usage
 ```go